2024 North Dakota elections: Superintendent of Public Instruction

 Incumbent Republican Superintendent Kirsten Baesler was re-elected in 2020 with 59.13% of the vote.
 She ran for re-election.

 Public Service Commissioner

 One of three seats in the state Public Service Commission are up for election.
-Incumbent Republican Randy Christmann was elected in 2012 with 54.48% of the vote.
-He ran for re-election.
+In 2020, Brian Kroshus was elected.

 State legislature

 23 seats in the North Dakota Senate and 46 seats in the North Dakota House of Representatives are up for election.
 Voters in all even-numbered districts will be electing legislators.
-This was the first election affected by Term Limits.
+This was the first election affected by North Dakota Constitutional Measure 1, passed by voters in 2022, setting term limits for state legislators.